 We understand that the COVID-19 pandemic has created challenges for our applicants in many ways.
 As such, the Department of Psychology's Experimental Ph.D. program has made the following amendment:

 - Graduate Record Examination (GRE) scores are not required this admissions cycle.
 Providing general GRE scores (Verbal and Quantitative) scores are optional.
+However, we strongly encourage applicants to the cognitive area or those pursuing the quantitative specialization to submit quantitative GRE scores.
 If you choose to submit GRE scores, the code for Ohio University is 1593.